32/19/070 - MODERN AND CONTEMPORARY ITALIAN LITERATURE

 The course will be structured in two modules, each one of 30 hours.
 Those students who need 12 credits will be required to follow both the two modules, 6 credits require only the first module.

-This module includes a critical reading of selected poems written in the early Twentieth Century.
-Methodological and historiographical questions will be examined to provide students with the appropriate implements for the analysis of a poetic text.
-These methods will allow students to delineate analogies between different literary works and the most prominent avant-garde movements which emerged from the artistic and literary field in the early 20th Century.
+− Methodological and Historiographical questions will be examined to provide students with the appropriate implements for the analysis of poetic texts.
+These methods will allow students to compare authors and texts to poetic issues and modes as they are expressed in the artistic and literary field from the 40's to the 90's.

-a) The lecture includes a description of the most important poetic tendencies in the 20th Century.
+a) The lecture includes a description of the most important poetic tendencies in the second half of the 20th Century.
 Furthermore, it will be discussed a rhetoric and expressive analysis of poetic texts.
-The module also examines differences in the structural levels of the poetic language in addition to a clarification of modern poetic techniques and its relationship with the Italian and European tradition.
+The module also examines differences in the structural levels of the poetic language in addition to a clarification of modern poetic techniques and its relationship with the Italian and European traditions.

 b) This module concerns general methodological questions and key elements relative to the discipline: modern literary institutions, foundation and transformation of the 20th Century canon, statute and modes of operations of literary genres.